MElashkr/webAD/README.md

 # webAD v2.0

-Provide an a responsive Application for smart phones, tablet and desktop.
+Provides a responsive Application for smart phones, tablet and desktop.

 Built on the MVC architectural pattern webAD visualizes algorithms and data structures.
 All JS files are in the 'libs' directory.